How to Use DBGET

 The KEGG gene catalogs are also considered as flat-file databases where the combination of the organism name and the gene name: is used for identification.

-It is a common practice now to cross-reference related data among different databases.
+It is a common practice to cross-reference related data among different databases.
 Thus, the molecular biology databases in the world form a web of data and data links, which is a huge graph object like the WWW.
 DBGET has powerful capabilities to search against this graph object, which is stored in the LinkDB database.

 LinkDB is a database of links, each of which is represented as a binary relation in the form of:

-The architecture of the DBGET system is illustrated in the figure.
-DBGET has three basic commands (or three basic modes in the Web version), bfind, bget, and blink, to search and extract database entries. bget performs the retrieval of database entries specified by the combination of dbname:identifier. bfind is used for searching entries by keywords.
-One notable feature of DBGET, which is different from Entrez, SRS, and other text search systems, is that no keyword indexing is performed when a database is installed or updated.
+DBGET/LinkDB has three basic commands (or three basic modes in the Web version), bfind, bget, and blink, to search and extract database entries. bget performs the retrieval of database entries specified by the combination of dbname:identifier. bfind is used for searching entries by keywords.
+One notable feature of DBGET is that no keyword indexing is performed when a database is installed or updated.
 Instead, selected fields are extracted and stored in separate files for bfind searches.
-This is an advantage for rapid database updates, but sometimes a disadvantage for elaborate searching.
-To supplement bfind, the full text search STAG is provided by GenomeNet.
-The primary purpose of molecular biology databases is to collect and store factual data, and associated text information is not always complete or appropriate.
-As illustrated in the figure, sequence similarity searches by BLAST and FASTA, sequence motif searches by MOTIF, and biological searches in KEGG are all linked to the DBGET system.
+This is an advantage for rapid database updates and the target fields are described here.

+Once entries of interest are found, blink, which is the LinkDB search, can be used to retrieve related entries in a given database or all databases in GenomeNet.
+Related entries are found not only by the original links but also by the reverse and equivalent links.
 In addition to finding links for a single entry or multiple entries, blink is capable to find links for all entries in a database.
 This database-to-database link capability is especially useful, when a local database is to be included in the web of molecular biology databases.
-Suppose, for example, a new genome is completely sequenced and each ORF is linked to an entry of the existing databases by sequence similarity search.
-By uploading the binary relation file containing ORF to dbname:identifier links, and defining paths for indirect links, it is possible, for example, to assign EC numbers to ORFs or to map ORFs onto KEGG pathways.
+Suppose a new genome is completely sequenced and each ORF is linked to an entry of the existing databases by sequence similarity search.
+By combining the binary relation file containing ORF to dbname:identifier links and, for example, existing links between the database and KEGG PATHWAY, it is possible to map ORFs onto KEGG pathway maps.

 Database names